LouisvilleLad/Pet-project/README.md

 # Pet-project

 This is a Social-Media-Style website for Pets.
-Will be using Html, CSS, JS, and possibly C++.
+I Will be using Html, CSS, JS, and possibly C++.

-I am using a tutorial  by @ EGATOR (youtube) for a templates and reference.
+I am using a tutorial by @ EGATOR (youtube) for templates and reference.